RESIDENTIAL STUDENT HANDBOOK

 Housing

 Upon arrival, participants will check-in at the registration tables where they will be issued room keys and access passes for use during their stay.
+Students will be housed in double-occupancy dorm rooms.
 The room key and access pass must be returned at the end of the program.
 Lost access passes and room keys must be immediately reported to an RLL.
-The charge for lost access passes or keys is $50.
+The charge for lost access passes or keys is $50 each.

 Meals